Wood turtle: Life cycle

 The wood turtle takes a long time to reach sexual maturity, has a low fecundity (ability to reproduce), but has a high adult survival rate.
 However, the high survival rates are not true of juveniles or hatchlings.
 Although males establish hierarchies, they are not territorial.
 The wood turtle becomes sexually mature between 14 and 18 years of age.
 Mating activity among wood turtles peaks in the spring and again in the fall, although it is known to mate throughout the portion of the year they are active.
 However, it has been observed mating in December.
 In one rare instance, a female wood turtle hybridized with a male Blanding's turtle.

 The courtship ritual consists of several hours of 'dancing,' which usually occurs on the edge of a small stream.
-Males often initiate this behavior: starting by nudging the females shell, head, tail, and legs.
+Males often initiate this behavior, starting by nudging the female's shell, head, tail, and legs.
 Because of this behavior, the female may flee from the area, in which case the male will follow.
 After the chase (if it occurs), the male and female approach and back away from each other as they continually raise and extend their heads.
 After some time, they lower their heads and swing them from left to right.
 Once it is certain that the two individuals will mate, the male will gently bite the female's head and mount her.
 Intercourse lasts between 22 and 33 minutes.
 Actual copulation takes place in the water, between depths between 0.1 and 1.2 m.
 Although unusual, copulation does occur on land.
 During the two prominent times of mating (spring and fall), females are mounted anywhere from one to eight times, with several of these causing impregnation.
 For this reason, a number of wood turtle clutches have been found to have hatchlings from more than one male.